Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Introduction

 \section{Introduction}

-Computation of \emph{Robust Control Invariant} (RCI) sets has been an active area of research within the control community for several decades.
-An RCI set is defined as a set of initial states of a dynamical system for which there always exists a feasible control input that restricts the future states within the set, in presence of disturbances.
-These sets have become an essential tool for controller synthesis and stability analysis of safety-critical applications \cite{fb99,fb}.
-Over the years, several methods have been developed to compute the RCI sets for linear systems \cite{eg91,cd99,sr10}, and for nonlinear systems \cite{mf10,jb05}.
-A detailed survey on the existing approaches can be found in the monograph \cite{fb}.
-However, one class of systems that, to the best of authors’ knowledge, has received relatively less attention are LPV systems.
+RCI set is a set of system states where a feasible control input always exists, which restricts the future states within the set in the presence of disturbances.
+These sets have become an essential tool for controller synthesis and stability analysis of linear and nonlinear systems \cite{fb,sr10,mf10,jb05}.

-The LPV modeling paradigm is a natural extension of LTI framework, in which the property of linearity between input and output signals is preserved in the dynamic relation.
-However, this relation can change over time according to a measurable (or estimated) time-varying signal, also known as \emph{scheduling parameter}.
-In this way, nonlinear and time-varying dynamics can be embedded in the scheduling parameters, while retaining the simplicity of LTI model description.
-Thus, LPV formulations provide a unified framework for the control of linear and many nonlinear systems (see the survey paper \cite{mj2012} for further details).

-RCI sets play a fundamental role in constraint control of LPV systems.
-To list a few of many important applications, RCI sets are used for the stability analysis of the LPV systems \cite{js95}.
-They are a crucial ingredient in the design of LPV \emph{Model Predictive Control} (MPC) strategies \cite{dq00,tb12,jh20} to guarantee persistence feasibility of the underlying optimization problem.
-RCI sets are also employed in the synthesis of reference governor systems in \cite{lc05,eg17}.
-When computing RCI sets for LPV systems, a common practice is to treat the scheduling parameters as bounded uncertainties \cite{jh20,mc03,sm05,wc01,ag19b}.
-Moreover, the invariance inducing control laws are typically assumed to be only state-dependent, without exploiting the observed scheduling parameter information.
-In this way, the obtained RCI sets can be potentially conservative and, in the worst case, they can be even empty.
-The conservatism can also be understood from the fact that a system which is gain-scheduled stabilizable may not be stabilized robustly \cite{fb07}.

-Thus, to utilize the available information on the scheduling parameters, we propose a new algorithm to compute scheduling-parameter-dependent RCI sets and invariance inducing control laws for LPV systems.
-In this paper, such sets are termed as parameter-dependent RCI (PD-RCI) sets and parameter-dependent control laws (PDCLs), respectively.
-The advantages of using a PDCL and PD-RCI set are motivated as follows:

-\begin{itemize} \item \emph{Parameter-dependent control laws}: PDCL controllers can possibly stabilize LPV systems which may not be robustly stabilizable.
-Moreover, we treat PDCL as an additional optimization variable in our algorithm to compute an RCI set with desirably large volume, instead of computing it independently.
-Thus, PDCL are optimal for the constructed RCI set.
-We remark that a similar construction was proposed in a robust framework in \cite{tb10,mc03,ag19a,ag19b,lc19}.

-\item \emph{Parameter dependent RCI-sets}: the scheduling parameters affect the system's time evolution and thus the set of initial states for which invariance can be achieved.
-Therefore, only considering fixed (or parameter-independent) RCI set description for all scheduling parameters could be restrictive and may lead to conservative (namely, small-volume) sets.
-This restrictiveness motivates us to allow the RCI set description to be parameter-dependent.
-Moreover, such a set description also provides a mapping between the initial scheduling parameter and the set of initial states for which invariance can be achieved, which could be useful for analysis. \end{itemize}